 Building local backlinks

 Backlinks are links from another website to yours.
 And getting local press or working with local bloggers who backlink to your website can impact SEO.
-You can do this by pitching your retail business to local publications and bloggers.
+You can do this by pitching your business to local publications and bloggers.

 Publish landing pages to target specific keywords